Izzat-Learning-Data-Analysis-Udacity/Introduction-to-Data-Analysis-with-Pandas-and-NumPy/README.md

 # Introduction-to-Data-Analysis-with-Pandas-and-NumPy

-Here i learned the most basic essentials
+Here I learned the most basic essentials:

+1. Exploring and Inspecting Data
+2. Manipulating Data using Pandas and NumPy
+3. Communicating Results